LIBERATING FOOTBALL TRAVEL

 Football is also shown at centrally located The City (21 rue du Palais-Galien), the Sherlock Holmes on rue Judaïque, Casey’s Pub nearby, the Connemara on cours d’Albret and the Cock & Bull (23 rue Duffour Dubergier).

-Perhaps the best of the bunch, the friendliest and also famed for its burgers, is the Golden Apple on rue Borie.
-Decent food is also served at the age-old, riverside Grand Bar Castan, with few sporting links but a good place to start the day.
+Perhaps the best of the bunch, the friendliest and famed for its burgers, is the Golden Apple on rue Borie.
+Decent food is served at the age-old, riverside Grand Bar Castan, with few sporting links but a good place to start the day.

 Where to stay